CreatorLZ/Leetcode/binary search/lc704_binary_search.md

 ### Analogy

-Imagine you’re looking for a specific book (e.g., “Book 9”) on a shelf where books are arranged in ascending order by number (`-1, 0, 3, 5, 9, 12`).
-Your solution checks each book from left to right (like browsing a shelf sequentially).
+Imagine you’re looking for a specific book (e.g., “Book 9”) on a shelf where books are arranged in ascending order by number (`-1, 0, 3, 5, 9, 12`). my solution checks each book from left to right (like browsing a shelf sequentially).
 Binary search, however, uses the sorted order to jump to the middle book, decide if “Book 9” is left or right, and repeat, checking fewer books each time.

 ---

-## Solution 1: Linear Search Using `indexOf` (Your Solution)
+## Solution 1: Linear Search Using `indexOf` (my Solution)

 My solution uses JavaScript’s `indexOf` method to find the target.
 Below is the corrected version of my code (fixing the syntax error with the `if` condition and adding the return for the not-found case . the original one actually worked ironically ! lmao heres it for fun and future investigation first):